 - 1/2 teaspoon cornstarch

 - 1 teaspoon sesame oil

-- In a large nonstick skillet, heat canola oil over medium-high heat.
-Add red pepper and green onions; cook and stir until tender.
-Add garlic; cook 2 minutes longer.
+- Mix first five ingredients until smooth.
+In a large nonstick skillet, heat canola oil over medium-high heat; stir-fry red pepper until crisp-tender.
+Add garlic and spices; cook and stir 1 minute.

 Originally published as Asian Turkey Pitas in Light & Tasty October/November 2003, p22